gooddata/gooddata-ui/docs/ht_create_your_first_visualization.md

 When you complete this tutorial, you will be able to display various measures and charts from the [GoodSales demo project](https://secure.gooddata.com/#s=/gdc/projects/la84vcyhrq8jwbu4wpipw66q2sqeb923%7CprojectDashboardPage%7C/gdc/md/la84vcyhrq8jwbu4wpipw66q2sqeb923/obj/33807%7Caa0fb2c4d399) within the context of your React application.

-## Prerequisites

-To successfully complete this tutorial, you are required to:

-* Be familiar with the modern JavaScript ecosystem
-* Have `node.js` and `yarn` installed in your development environment.
-If you do not have these tools installed, you can get them from [https://nodejs.org/](https://nodejs.org/) \(install first\) and [https://yarnpkg.com/](https://yarnpkg.com/) respectively.
-* Have an account on the GoodData platform.
-If you do not have a GoodData account yet, [create a trial one](https://secure.gooddata.com/account.html?lastUrl=%252F#/registration/projectTemplate/urn%253Agooddata%253AOnboardingProductTour).

-The supported version of TypeScript is 2.3+.

-The supported version of React is 15.3.2.

 ## Step 1.
 Get create-react-app

 Run the following command from the command line: